LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 	- left_delta1(z)
 - 124: error angle between desired orientation and root's heading.

-The foot deltas are the vectors going from the foot to ist target, indicating the Network if it is far from its objectiv or not.
+The foot deltas are the vectors going from the foot to its target, indicating the Network if it is far from its objectiv or not.
 The swinging foot receives the target0 (light green in the simulation) while the standing foot receives the target1 (dark green in the simulation).
 When the stance changes, target1 becomes target0 and a new target1 is generated.

 <a name="Action"></a>
 #### Neural Network's Output Action Vector